hazemabollfadl/sonnen-coding-challenge/README.md

-Please add to repository any document that you have generated to solve the problem even if it is just a text file, a diagram, git commits etc. because we would like to see your problem-solving approach, not only the final solution.
+Please add to repository any document that you have generated to solve the problem even if it is just a text file, a diagram, git commits etc. because we would like to see your problem-solving approach, not only the f inal solution.

 [1]: https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository